g

 Snakes are reptiles and reptiles are ectotherms the simple meaning is that their surrounding environment determines their temperature.
 They need heat to be active and to digest food.
 Place a tank heat pad under one-half of the tank, this keeps one side cooler so that your snake can regulate its body temperature.
 The range from one side of the enclosure to the other should be approximately 82-88 degrees at the warm end to 70 to 82 degrees.
 A snake can get a nasty burn from heat rocks please do not use them.
 A thermometer is a necessary piece of equipment to keep your snake healthy.

 The enclosure needs substrate to closely resemble their natural environment as possible.
 Do not use sand, cedar nor pine shavings.
 Cedar has volatile oils than will kill your snake; this is a substrate that should never be used with any animal.
-Pine still has harmful oils, not nearly as much as cedar but I personally don’t approve of it for a corn snakes especially in a glass terrarium where there is less airflow.
+Pine also has harmful oils, not nearly as much as cedar but I personally don’t approve of it for a corn snakes especially in a glass terrarium where there is less airflow.

 There are commercial substrates, or use aspen shavings, Astroturf, paper towels, reptibark, the point being the substrates needs to be changed or cleaned frequently but it also needs to be a safe choice for your corn snake.
 So choose something affordable so that you can afford to change it frequently.